 Secret #1 Mexico insurance policies do not offer the same coverage.
 There are NO standardized policies.
 They are all different.
 It’s like the Wild West out there.

 Unlike in the USA, Canada, and the EU, insurance policy limits and the ability of insurers to pay are not heavily regulated in Mexico.
-High-quality insurers like CHUBB, Mapfre, and HDI are outstanding and on par with any top-rated insurer in the USA.
-Second and third rate insurers that are not rated or carry an AM Best rating of B or worse can leave the policyholder with Swiss cheese coverage. (i.e. TOO many holes or exclusions) In the event of an accident, many of these low-grade insurers leave you on the hook for normal repair costs.
+High-quality insurers like CHUBB, Mapfre, and HDI are outstanding.
+They are on par with any top-rated insurer in the USA.
+Second and third-rate insurers may not even be rated.
+If they are rated, they have an AM Best rating of B or worse.
+This often leaves the policyholder with inadequate coverage or many exclusions.
+In the event of an accident, many of these low-grade insurers leave you on the hook for normal repair costs.
 They cover incredibly low labor rates ($15/hr or less).
-They train their claims staff to offer you wholesale, rather than retail or private party values for your wrecked or stolen vehicle.
+They instruct their claims staff to offer you wholesale, rather than retail or private party values for your wrecked or stolen vehicle.
+That ‘cheap’ policy probably isn’t the great value you think it is.

 High-quality policies allow you to get your vehicle repaired in the USA.
 They also offer $1000 USD in towing which can get you to the border from most of Mexico.
 The best part is that they don’t necessarily cost you more.